Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 In courses that have cohorts enabled, you can set up discussion topics to be either divided by cohort, or unified and accessible to all students.

-When you first enable cohorts in your course, the initial behavior for :ref :`course-wide discussion topics<Coursewide Discussion Topics and Cohorts>` is different from the behavior of :ref:`content-specific (inline) discussion topics<Content Specific Discussion Topics and Cohorts>`.
+When you first enable cohorts in your course, the initial behavior for :ref:`course-wide discussion topics<Coursewide Discussion Topics and Cohorts>` is different from the behavior of :ref:`content-specific (inline) discussion topics<Content Specific Discussion Topics and Cohorts>`.